Skip to main content

 When to deliver

 By default, delivery is manual.
-A Release Engineer will manually create the Delivery workflow step by logging into the CI system and triggering the workflow.
+A Release Engineer manually creates the delivery workflow step by logging into the CI system and triggering the workflow.

 Set auto_deliver in the configuration to automatically run the delivery based on the delivery manifest: